simplebot-org/simplebot_writefreely/README.rst

 If this plugin has collisions with commands from other plugins in your bot, you can set a command prefix like ``/wf_`` for all commands::

-  simplebot -a bot@example.com db simplebot_writefreely/command_prefix wf_
+  simplebot -a bot@example.com db -s simplebot_writefreely/command_prefix wf_

 Install
 -------